 My oldest son, Carl, has grown into a man who is engaged in his children’s lives, and a husband who adores his wife.
 He works hard to provide for them, and I’m proud of who he’s become.
 Like his dad, Carl is an amazing cook.
 He worked as a chef for many years.
 His adoring wife, Nikki, keeps him walking a straight line.
 I must admit, she’s probably one of the best things for him and his craziness.
 These two have given me two wonderful grandkids, Lucy and Luke.
 Both are precocious and full of energy.
 In short, I love them and I’m proud of the family they are building.

 My second child, Kit, is probably the most generous person that I’ve ever had the privilege of knowing, and I’m a better person for knowing her.
 She walks to the beat of her own drum, but I respect her individuality on every level.
 She writes, like I do, but her poison is poetry, which by the way, is always dark and brooding and fantastic.
 I hope one day she’ll explore publication because I think she has a shot at being one of the great poets.
 Her work reminds me of Sylvia Plath’s on many levels, but it’s quite unique to her personal view of the world.
-I hope to showcase some of it here on my blog in the future (if she’ll allow it).
+You can find her work on her blog, Pitch Black Poesy.
+Head over and visit, you won’t be sorry.

 My youngest, Ben, has had a tough life, but I think he has always been meant for greatness.
 For reasons I will not share, he and I have been estranged, but the horizon looks promising.
 He’s the type of person who learns best by doing, and I’m excited to see who he develops into in the future.
 He did tell me that he has a little girl, Lilly, and I’m hopeful that I will get to meet her in the future so I can spoil her just like I do my other grand kids.